18F/18f.gsa.gov/_posts/2016-07-20-how-we-bill.md

 Our expenditures come in two buckets: direct and indirect costs.
 The first bucket — direct costs — are the amounts paid to 18F employees in compensation and benefits, plus operational expenditures such as computers, software, and other supplies.
-They represent about 75% of our costs.
+They represent about 75 percent of our costs.
 The second bucket — indirect costs — are paid to GSA for shared services like human resources and information technology, rent, utilities, and security; these represent the remainder of 18F’s costs.